Subwaytime/waku/README.md

 At the Moment the `useComponent` Function is only available in the `setup` Lifecycle.
 This is due to the usage of `inject/provide` from Vue 3.
 Also there is no Devtools Support, but its in the works!
 That means added Components wont be visible in Devtools for now..

-## Roadmap
-- Devtools Support
-- Allow usage of `resolveComponent` and `resolveDynamicComponent` as well as `defineComponent` and `defineAsyncComponent`
-- Remove teleported DOM Message after destroying an Element (it just gets messy after multiple mounting usages)

-Let me know if there are other Features that would work well with this Library!

 ## License

 MIT License © 2020-2021 [Leon Langer](https://github.com/subwaytime)